Finding a Top Financial Advisor Firm in Utah

 Minimum AssetsNo set account minimum

-The top-ranking firm on our list is Soltis Investment Advisors, LLC, a firm located in St. George, Utah, that has $1.06 billion in assets under management (AUM).
-The firm has 14 advisors on staff, including four certified financial planners (CFPs), two certified investment management analysts (CIMAs), one chartered financial analyst (CFA) and one accredited investment fiduciary (AIF).
+The top-ranking firm on our list is Soltis Investment Advisors, a firm located in St. George, Utah.
+Its staff includes such advisory certifications as certified financial planner (CFP), certified investment management analyst (CIMA), chartered financial analyst (CFA) and accredited investment fiduciary (AIF).

 Soltis Investment Advisors’ roots date back to 1993, when its predecessor, Smith Henderson and Associates, was formed.
 The firm is currently owned by Soltis, Inc.